MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 ## Application recovery objectives

-You will need to determine the amount of downtime and data loss your organization can tolerate for each application.
-By quantifying downtime and data loss you can create a recovery plan that minimizes the impact of a disaster on your organization.
-For each application, consider:
+You need to determine the amount of downtime and data loss your organization can tolerate for each app.
+By quantifying downtime and data loss, you can create a recovery plan that minimizes the impact of a disaster on your organization.
+For each app, consider:

  - **Recovery time objective (RTO)**
-RTO is the maximum acceptable time that an application can be unavailable after an incident.
-For example, an RTO of 90 minutes means that you must be able to restore the application to a running state within 90 minutes from the start of a disaster.
+RTO is the maximum acceptable time that an app can be unavailable after an incident.
+For example, an RTO of 90 minutes means that you must be able to restore the app to a running state within 90 minutes from the start of a disaster.
 If you have a low RTO, you might keep a second deployment continually running on standby to protect against a regional outage.
  - **Recovery point objective (RPO)**
 RPO is the maximum duration of data loss that is acceptable during a disaster.
-For example, if you store data in a single database, with no replication to other databases, and perform hourly backups, you could lose up to an hour of data.
+For example, if you store data in a single database with no replication to other databases, and perform hourly backups, you could lose up to an hour of data.

 RTO and RPO are business requirements.
-Conduct a risk assessment to  define the application's RTO and RPO.
+Conduct a risk assessment to  define the app's RTO and RPO.

-Another metric is **Mean Time to Recover** (MTTR), which is the average time that it takes to restore the application after a failure.
+Another metric is **Mean Time to Recover** (MTTR), which is the average time that it takes to restore the app after a failure.
 MTTR is an empirical value for a system.
-If MTTR exceeds the RTO, then a failure in the system will cause an unacceptable business disruption, because it won't be possible to restore the system within the defined RTO.
+If MTTR exceeds the RTO, then a failure in the system will cause an unacceptable business disruption because it won't be possible to restore the system within the defined RTO.

 ### Backup-restore